digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 - For this `Starter Kit`, we recommend to start with a node pool of higher capacity nodes (say, `4cpu/8gb RAM`) and have at least `2` nodes.
 Otherwise, review and allocate node capacity if you run into pods in `PENDING` state.
 - We customize the value files for `Helm` installs of individual components.
 To get the original value file, use `helm show values`.
 For example: `helm show values prometheus-community/kube-prometheus-stack  --version 17.1.3`.
 - There are multiple places where you will change a manifest file to include a secret token for your cluster.
 Please be mindful of `handling` the `secrets`, and do not `commit` to `public Git` repositories.
 We've done the due diligence of adding those to `.gitignore` files.
-- **For the final automation, the GitHub `repository` (and `branch`) must be created beforehand - the DigitalOcean Terraform module used in this tutorial doesn't provision one for you automatically.
-Please make sure that the Git `repository` is `private` as well.**
+- **For the final automation, the GitHub `repository` (and `branch`) must be created beforehand - the DigitalOcean Terraform module used in this tutorial doesn't provision one for you automatically.**

 If you want to automate installation for all the components, refer to [Section 15 - Automate with Terraform & Flux CD](15-automate-with-terraform-flux/README.md).